 Sophrology has five active levels: physical, emotional, intuitive, intellectual and transcendent.
 Let me explain the five levels separately:

-- can you order prednisone online Physical/Corporal Level – During the first level, we make a lasting contact with our body, we become more aware of our body, and we learn to decipher more clearly the signals our body is sending us all the time.
+- Physical/Corporal Level – During the first level, we make a lasting contact with our body, we become more aware of our body, and we learn to decipher more clearly the signals our body is sending us all the time.
 We also learn how to be in the present moment, focused and concentrated on what we are doing at the moment, to ground ourselves, manage our stress and relax.
 In other words, this level enables one to feel good in one’s body.

-- explanation Emotional Level – The second level, as its name suggests, enables us to work on our emotions in order to manage them better.
+- Emotional Level – The second level, as its name suggests, enables us to work on our emotions in order to manage them better.
 After being well-anchored in the present moment (which takes ten to twenty sessions), we are now ready to project ourselves in the future, make plans, overcome obstacles (exams, competition, fear of airplanes or any other phobias we might have, giving birth, moving, separation, grief, etc.).
 As a result, we start feeling much better and more at ease with any of the emotions from the spectrum arising at any given moment.

 - Rational/Intellectual Level – At this level, we are able to make connections between present, future and past.
 Our intellect has been involved in the practice since the first session, so it has all of the elements to be able to help us identify and emphasize the relevant discoveries throughout our sophrology practice so far.